-Prebiotic in Wheat Bran Boosts and Feeds Gut Bifidobacteria
+Prebiotic Wheat Bran Boosts Gut Probiotics

 Research from European and American scientists are confirming that wheat bran contains a special prebiotic fiber called arabinoxylan oligosaccharides which boost bifidobacteria content within the gut, and helps relieve numerous gastrointestinal issues.